 - Expert Photography Guidance and Hands on Training

-- Sunrise and Sunset sessions on the Boneyard
+- Sunrise and Nighttime / Astrophotography sessions on the Boneyard and Beach

 - Access to the Boneyard for Astrophotography, Star Trails and Time Lapse Video

-Important: Hikes can vary in difficulty levels and can reach up to 1 mile or more.
+Important: Hikes can vary in difficulty levels and can reach up to 1 mile.
 No one knows your condition and fitness level better than you.
 We will be in the mountain where terrain can be rocky and steep.
 Your safety is always our highest priority.
 Helping us by being prepared will ensure you have a safe and productive trip.

 *If you have a pre-existing medical condition, we will need to know about this in advance to assess your ability for this trip.